 Where you win

 - Spend less time on software repair as a result of in-depth comprehensive software assessment.

-- Avoid big data penalties and fines.
+- Avoid huge data breach penalties and fines.

 In software development since 1989, ScienceSoft is an established IT consulting and software development company headquartered in McKinney, Texas.
 16-year experience in cybersecurity and a vast pool of experienced security engineers, compliance experts, software architects and developers trained in secure software design coding empower ScienceSoft to plan and deliver resilient and compliant software.